 In the south of Austria, strictly speaking in East Tyrol and Carinthia, there are the Gailtal Alps, featuring a length of 100 km.
-This Limestone alpenstock extends between the Drautal and Gailtal valleys and comprises the Lienz Dolomites.
-Even if the latter bears the name of the neighbouring Dolomites, this mountain range is not part of the Dolomites and does not consist of Dolomite rocks.
-From a geologic viewpoint, the Gailtal Alps do also not make part of the Southern Alps, but the East Alps.
-Neighbouring mountain ranges are the Villgraten mountains in the north-west and the Carnic main divide as well as the Karawaken in the south.
-In the east the Gailtal Alps are delimited by the Gurktal Alps, while in the north the Ankogel, Kreuzeck and Schober mountain groups rise.
+This Limestone alpenstock extends between the Drau Valley and the Gail Valley and comprises the Lienz Dolomites: Even if they bear the name of the neighbouring Dolomites, they are not part of the Dolomites and do not consist of Dolomite rocks.
+They range on a length of 40 km from the Kartitsch Saddle in the east of Sillian to the Gailberg Saddle.

-Trails: The so-called high-altitude trail "Gailtaler Höhenweg" is a 150 km long hiking trail which leads along the entire length of the Gailtal Alps.
-Mountain huts in this area are the Karlsbader Hütte, the Kerschbaumeralm Schutzhaus in the central Lienz Dolomites and the Comptonhütte in the north of Mt.
+Trails: The Gailtal High Route is a 150 km long hiking trail which leads along the entire length of the Gailtal Alps.
+Mountain huts in this area are the Karlsbader Hut, the Kerschbaumeralm Schutzhaus in the central Lienz Dolomites and the Compton Hut in the north of Mt.
 Reisskofel.
 In winter, the Lienz Dolomites are bestknown for their skiing area on Mt.
 Hochstein and Mt.
 Zettersfeld.